What is International Child Abduction?

 An order for the return of the child does not determine the merits of any custody issue in relation to a child.
 Removal/retention of a child is wrongful if the child is under 16 years of age, the child habitually resided in a Convention country immediately prior to the removal/retention, the Applicant had rights of custody (including rights relating to the care of the child and the right to determine the place of residence of the child) which were being exercised at the time of removal or would have been exercised but for the removal.

-When an application for a return Order for a child is made and the application is filed more than one year after the day on which the child was first removed to or retained in Australia the Court must make the Order if it is satisfied that the person opposing the return has not established that the child has settled in his or her new environment.
+When an application for a return Order for a child is made and the application is filed more than one year after the day on which the child was first removed from their country of habitual residence or retained in another Hague Convention country, the Court must make the Order if it is satisfied that the person opposing the return has not established that the child has settled in his or her new environment.
+It is therefore crucial to act quickly and seek urgent legal advice if a child has been wrongfully removed or wrongfully retained.

 A Court may refuse to make an Order if a person opposing the return of a child establishes that the Applicant seeking the child’s return:

-- Was not actually exercising rights of custody when the child was removed or retained in Australia and those rights would not have been exercised if the child had not been so removed or retained;
+- Was not actually exercising rights of custody when the child was removed from or retained in the country of their habitual residence and those rights would not have been exercised if the child had not been so removed or retained;

-- Had consented or subsequently acquiesced to the removal/retention of the child in Australia;
+- Had consented or subsequently acquiesced to the removal from the country of their habitual residence/retention of the child in another signatory country;

 - There is a grave risk that the return of the child under the Convention would expose the child to physical or psychological harm or otherwise place the child in an intolerable situation; or